maxim-ge/far2l-deb/README.md

 As backend-separation branch is used, run with `far2l --tty` to get VERY EXPERIMENTAL console support; use at your own risk.
 NB! putty fails to process some hotkeys, wal commander internal terminal works better.

-To use gvfs-plugin on X11-less server, run `dbus-launch far2l --tty`.
+To use gvfs-plugin on X11-less server, don't forget to do `sudo apt install gvfs-*`, then run `sudo killall gvfsd && dbus-launch far2l`.

-Known bug: gvfs mount fails then running under unprivileged user in console, https://github.com/cycleg/far-gvfs/issues/25